 - Proven experience in working on projects and taking responsibility for finances and budgets.

 - Have outstanding negotiation skills and understand the most up to date and relevant legislation.

 - Ability to work on-site and in an office environment and manage professional relationships with a large number of people.

 It is always wise to choose a full-service firm when picking a quantity surveyor as they have access to a number of professionals that can support and advise on specialist areas as your project gets up and running.
 Plus, there will also be access to other quantity surveyors so that no aspect of your project is ever left to flounder.
 Employing a self employed quantity surveyor is a risky prospect, especially when the project is large and needs constant attention.

-At Kirkby Dixon, we offer a wide range of services so that our clients can get all the support they need in one place.
+At Kirkby Diamond, we offer a wide range of services so that our clients can get all the support they need in one place.
 From quantity surveyors and valuers to lease negotiators and chartered surveyors, we really do offer it all.

 Why don’t you give our team a call to discuss your needs in more depth and arrange an initial appointment to find out what we can offer?
 We’d love to hear from you – call us today!